Beyond the Crowds: A Sacred Blessing and Hidden Tea Ceremony in Asakusa

 A Personal Temple Blessing at Asakusa Shrine

-Our day started with a meet and greet outside Asakusa Shrine, a literal stone's throw from Senso-ji, but very few people know about.
-I had no previous knowledge of what was going to happen, so when escorted into the shrine and met by its head priest, I was asked a few questions about what I would like to pray for, the name of our company, and a few other details.
-Not knowing, I would then be taken into another room and asked to wear a ceremonial garment.
-It was then that it hit me that they would be blessing me; I’d seen it happen from the outside, but this was my first time stepping into the body of a shrine and being part of a sacred ritual.
+Our day started with a meet and greet outside Asakusa Shrine, just a stone's throw from Senso-ji.
+Surprisingly, very few people know about it.
+I had no idea what was going to happen.
+So, when I was escorted into the shrine and met by its head priest, I was asked a few questions about what I would like to pray for, the name of our company, and other details.

 A Hidden Kimono Store and a Private Tea Ceremony